obsidiansystems/ledger-app-nervos/README.md

 ## Import Ledger Wallet account ###

 Use the `account import --ledger <ledger_id>` command to import the account to the `ckb-cli`.
-You will receive a confirmation prompt on the device which should say `Import Account` and `Account 1`.
+You will receive a confirmation prompt on the device which should say `Import Account` followed by `Account 1`.
 Confirm this to import the account.
-This operation will provide the extended root public key (m/44'/309'/0') to the `ckb-cli`.
+This operation will provide the extended public key of path `m/44'/309'/0'` to the `ckb-cli`.

 ``` sh
 CKB> account import --ledger 0x69c46b6dd072a2693378ef4f5f35dcd82f826dc1fdcc891255db5870f54b06e6